Bus services for Wiveliscombe should improve if a £163m Somerset funding bid is successful.…

 - Better integration with rail and coach networks.

-- Upgraded bus stations and better bus stop design and facilities.
+- Upgraded bus stations, rural mobility hubs and better bus stop design and facilities.

 - More bus priority measures, such as bus gates and bus lanes.